 Ronda Nelson, PhD, MH, CNC

-Elizabeth Plourde is a Clinical Laboratory Scientist and NAMS Certified Menopause Practitioner.
+Elizabeth Plourde, PhD, is a clinical laboratory scientist and NAMS certified menopause practitioner.
 Her education is augmented by invaluable experience while working with cutting-edge medical research laboratories for two decades.
-Applying this knowledge and background, her research has been devoted to hormone interactions, toxins that interfere with their balance, and most recently to the cellular disruptions of electromagnetic radiations that impact the body’s ecosystem.
+Applying this knowledge and background, her research has been devoted to hormone interactions, toxins that interfere with their balance, and most recently to the cellular disruptions of electromagnetic radiations that affect the body’s ecosystem.

-Her 25-years of research and expertise in the field of health have resulted in her appearances on ABC’s 20/20, Berman & Berman: For Women Only, Good Morning America, The Gary Null Show, and numerous network news and radio shows.
+Her twenty-five years of research and expertise in the field of health have resulted in her appearances on ABC’s 20/20, Berman & Berman: For Women Only, Good Morning America, The Gary Null Show, and numerous network news and radio shows.
 She is the author of EMF Freedom: Solutions for the 21st Century Pollution; Sunscreens – Biohazard: Treat As Hazardous Waste; Hysterectomy: The Best or Worst Thing that Ever Happened to Me?; and, Your Guide to Hysterectomy, Ovary Removal & Hormone Replacement.

 Stephanie Seneff, PhD